nuxeo/nuxeo-js-client/README.md

-# Client library for Nuxeo API
+# Client Library for Nuxeo API

 JavaScript client library for the Nuxeo Automation and REST API.